Silenus is a high performance distributed shared scratch storage infrastructure available from the Dahu and Bigfoot clusters.

 If you have any questions about the usefulness of these folders for your data, do not hesitate to contact us at sos-calcul-gricad@univ-grenoble-alpes.fr.

-Please note that Silenus is a scratch space.
+Please note that Silenus and Hoyt are scratch space.
 All data over 30 days old will be automatically deleted.
 You will erceive a reminder email listing data over 20 days old, allowing you to recover them before they are removed.
 However, we strongly encourage you to transfer your data to a more durable storage space immediately at the end of your job.